MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-dimension-set-entries-overview.md

 ---
-title: Dimension Set Entries Overview | Microsoft Docs
+title: Dimension Set Entries Overview
-description: This topic describes how dimension set entries are stored and posted in Dynamcis 365.
+description: This article gives you an overview of how dimension set entries are stored as dimension set entries and how they are posted.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual